Fibroblasts could serve as new key to enhancing personalized treatment for lung cancer patients

 Newton, MAPhone: 617-219-1230

 Dr. Sequist is originally from Michigan and studied chemistry at Cornell University.
 She received her MD from Harvard Medical School and trained in internal medicine at the Brigham and Women’s Hospital and in hematology/oncology at the Dana-Farber Cancer Institute, where she also received an MPH from the Harvard School of Public Health.
-She joined the faculty at the Massachusetts General Hospital Cancer Center in 2005 and has an active clinical and translational research career, as well as a busy practice caring for patients with lung cancer.
-She is currently the Landry Family Professor of Medicine at Harvard Medical School and the Director of the Center for Innovation in Early Cancer Detection at Massachusetts General Hospital.
+She joined the faculty at the Mass General Brigham Cancer Institute in 2005 and has an active clinical and translational research career, as well as a busy practice caring for patients with lung cancer.
+She is currently the Landry Family Professor of Medicine at Harvard Medical School and the Program Director of the Early Detection and Diagnostics Program at Mass General Brigham Cancer Institute.
 She has held grants from the NIH, the DOD, and many private foundations.
 Dr. Sequist’s research focuses on studying targeted therapeutics for lung cancer and bringing new non-invasive tests like circulating tumor cells and circulating tumor DNA to treat and detect lung cancer.
 In her free time, she likes to spend time with her husband, two sons and her dog, and is a hockey and dance mom.

 Clinical Interests: